missly55/Phishing-Simulation/README.md

 - Install and configure GoPhish on Ubuntu
 - How phishing emails are created using custom templates
-- Basics of social engineering and how phishing tricks users
+- Understand the basics of social engineering and how phishing tricks users
 - Create a safe environment to run security tests.
 - Build a phishing landing pages to simulate real attacks
 - Run a phishing campaign and monitor user responses